brandur/sorg/content/drafts/canonical-log-lines.md

   total limit is, and how much of it is remaining.

-In [logfmt](/logfmt) style, this might look something like (note that I've added newlines and comments for clarity, but these would obviously not be present in a real system):
+In [logfmt](/logfmt) style, this might look something like (note that I've added newlines and comments for clarity, but this would be all one big long line in a real system):

 ```
 canonical-api-line